ritzip/js-mod/README.md

 # js-mod
 Allows a non-dedicated server host(and admins) to execute js serverside by sending "!js" into the chat.
-Also comes with a few utility methods!
+Also comes with a few utility functions!

-### Methods
+### Functions
+These functions also are executable in the game console.

 `me()`
 Returns your Player